-At that point onto a city transport we go.
-A simple $6 brings us down 7+ miles away into a beach front town called Whitstable.
+At that point, onto a city transport, we go.
+A simple $6 brings us down 7+ miles away into a beachfront town called Whitstable.
 It is a wonderful, curious coastline resort town.
-The saltwater breeze blended in with the shouts from the seagulls make it simple to act as you don't have a consideration on the planet.
-This was an invite feeling following quite a while of being secured.
+The saltwater breeze blended in with the shouts from the seagulls makes it simple to act as you don't have a consideration on the planet.
+This was an inviting feeling following quite a while of being secured.

-We are remaining at the angler's hovels directly on the sea shore.
+We are remaining at the angler's hovels directly on the seashore.
 I enthusiastically suggest this.
-The area can't be beat and the sentiment of being important for the scene without waiting be essential for the scene was what I praised the most.
+The area can't be beaten and the sentiment of being important for the scene without waiting to be essential for the scene was what I praised the most.

-After a 18 mile bicycle ride, we jumped on the train (indeed, with our bicycles) and railed back to Whitstable ($8.50).
+After an 18-mile bicycle ride, we jumped on the train (indeed, with our bicycles) and railed back to Whitstable ($8.50).
 It was intriguing to see a greater amount of the inward course that we would have missed on the off chance that we had biked home.
-Obviously, heaps of farming, yet while the wide open zoomed by, we were unable to make out what sort of harvests.
-We discovered our way back to the cabin, showered and pulled two seats outside to make the most of our view.
+Obviously, heaps of farming, yet while the wide-open zoomed by, we were unable to make out what sort of harvests.
+We discovered our way back to the cabin, showered, and pulled two seats outside to make the most of our view.
 We dropped our supper reservations since we were getting a charge out of the sentiment of unwinding before our cabin, taking in the sea view and tuning in to the hurrying around of the Oyster joint close by, something over the top.
 Who needs to be hurried?
 Possibly a decent jug of wine supported the apathy?

 Death begins.
 Life ends.

-Inspired by Edgar Allan Poe (1809-1849)'s quote, "The boundaries which divide Life from Death are at best shadowy and vague.
+Inspired by Edgar Allan Poe's (1809-1849) quote, "The boundaries which divide Life from Death are at best shadowy and vague.
 Who shall say where the one ends, and where the other begins?".
 The titled responsion is a silent dialect between senescence and synthesis.
-Individually there isn't much to talk about and yet when this forme of consciousness is projected on the epiphenominal projector screen for all to feel, our experiences move us and inhabit the space that we can we.
+Individually there isn't much to talk about and yet when this form of consciousness is projected on the epiphenomenal projector screen for all to feel, our experiences move us and inhabit the space that we can we.